The Tale of the Fisherman and the Fish: English translations

+In 2012, Robert Chandler published an English translation, A Tale about a Fisherman and a Fish (2012).

 Plot summary

 In Pushkin's poem, an old man and woman have been living poorly for many years.
 They have a small hut, and every day the man goes out to fish.
 One day, he throws in his net and pulls out seaweed two times in succession, but on the third time he pulls out a golden fish.
 The fish pleads for its life, promising any wish in return.
 However, the old man is scared by the fact that a fish can speak; he says he does not want anything, and lets the fish go.